StrataEdition/Ettrick-Sites-EPK.github.io/ScanDisk.md

 <img src="ScanDiskWebCover.png" alt="ScanDisk Cover" class="centered-image">
 ---

-This is an audio-visual release accompanied by three videos a limited run of 50 Blue CDs, packaged in anti-static hard drive bags and custom ScanDisk stickers.
+This is an audio-visual release accompanied by three videos and a limited run of 50 Blue CDs, packaged in anti-static hard drive bags and a custom ScanDisk sticker.
 <img src="Scan Disck Scanned.jpg" alt="ScanDisk CD" class="centered-image">

 ---